 But during this tumultuous period, I was catapulted into caring for my mother about a year early, because my siblings simply walked out on us.

-In the evil that would follow, my character and sanity was attacked, I was betrayed, cheated, and otherwise treated like a mortal enemy of my family, friends, the fake-faithful, government agencies, and extended family members, they surprisingly, easily convinced.
+In the evil that would follow, my character and sanity were attacked, I was betrayed, cheated, and otherwise treated like a mortal enemy of my family, friends, the fake-faithful, government agencies, and extended family members, they surprisingly, easily convinced.

 As a result, I was investigated (and exonerated), intimated, and ‘cut-off’ from resources that would have made care for my mother better.

-This began an almost 5 year struggle of me trying to provide the best care that I could, while ill, financially strapped, living like a fugitive, and being accused of kidnap when I traveled with my mother to and from Texas, Louisiana, and eventually Colorado to move my belongings.
+This began an almost 5-year struggle of me trying to provide the best care that I could, while ill, financially strapped, living like a fugitive, and being accused of kidnap when I traveled with my mother to and from Texas, Louisiana, and eventually Colorado to move my belongings.

 I clapped back at this evil, out of being shocked that people who I thought loved me would do this to me, but also out of anger and resentment.

-At its most climatic period, the devil formed an army and attacked my good intentions from every possible angle, nearly breaking me down to surrender to what I knew was clearly evil, according to my mother, and most importantly, to God.
+At its most climactic period, the devil formed an army and attacked my good intentions from every possible angle, nearly breaking me down to surrender to what I knew was clearly evil, according to my mother, and most importantly, to God.

 This made me even tougher.
-Most people would become the same way, if life had kicked their ass the way it treated me.
+Most people would become the same way if life had kicked their ass the way it treated me.
 My trials and victories beat me into submission, then rewarded me with uncanny discernment, as you may recognize in my writing style.

 With no one to turn to, but maybe a couple of friends, who happened to live in other countries, I had no choice but to turn to God, as I understand him.
-This was a most exhilarating experience, and an organic one.
+This was a most exhilarating experience and an organic one.
 This was not a storybook experience, but rather a life experience.